junxit/us-congress-bills-116/bill.md

 - **(a)** *In general* The Under Secretary for Science and Technology of the Department of Homeland Security shall—
   - **(1)** analyze existing research regarding previous acts of targeted violence, including domestic terrorism or international terrorism;
   - **(2)** carry out research to better understand whether any connection exists between the use of online platforms, particularly platforms used for social media and social networking, and targeted violence, including domestic terrorism and international terrorism, that takes into consideration how the organization, structure, and presentation of information on an online platform contributes, or does not contribute, to acts of targeted violence, including domestic terrorism or international terrorism; and
-  - **(3)** develop voluntary approaches that could be adopted by owners and operators of online platforms to address research findings under paragraph (2), while preserving the individual privacy, civil rights, and civil liberties of users.
+  - **(3)** develop voluntary approaches that could be adopted by owners and operators of online platforms to address research findings under paragraph (2), while preserving the individual privacy, civil rights, and civil liberties of users and innovation on online platforms.
 - **(b)** *Partnership* In carrying out this section, the Under Secretary for Science and Technology of the Department of Homeland Security shall, to the extent practicable, coordinate with the National Commission on Online Platforms and Homeland Security under section 2, as well as academic institutions, non-profit organizations, the private sector, and Federal, State, local, and Tribal partners, as appropriate.
 - **(c)** *Report* Not later than one year after the date of the enactment of this section, the Under Secretary for Science and Technology of the Department of Homeland Security shall submit to Congress a report related to the research and development required under subsection (a).
 - **(d)** *Paperwork reduction act exemption* Subchapter I of chapter 35 of title 44, United States Code, shall not apply to this section.